-The best option for re-cementing any temporary crown is always to see your dentist.
+The best way to recement or restore any temporary crown is to see your dentist in Humble, TX!

 Is there ever a good time for a temporary crown to come out?
-Probably not, but there are some times that are worse than others.
-Follow this step-by-step guide to re-cement your temporary crown until you are able to get an appointment in our office.
-(Part 1 on temporary crowns)
+Probably not, but some occasions are worse than others.

-- Clean the temporary crown.
-Rinse with water and use a toothbrush as needed to remove any debris from the inside of the temporary crown.
+- Rinse the temporary tooth crown with water and use a toothbrush as needed to remove any debris from the inside.

-- Clean the tooth.
-Rinse with warm water and gently brush the area to remove any food debris or temporary cement still adhered to the tooth.
+- Rinse your tooth with warm water and gently brush the area to remove any food debris or temporary cement still adhered to the tooth.
 Warning: This may be uncomfortable.

-- Try the temporary crown onto the tooth.
-There is usually only one way the temporary crown will fit and it can be tricky to get the correct orientation.
-If you feel confident in your ability to place the temporary crown back on the tooth in the correct orientation, then proceed to the next step.
+- Try the temporary crown out on the tooth.
+There is usually only one way the temporary crown will fit, and it can be tricky to get the correct orientation.
+If you feel confident in your ability to place the temporary crown back on the tooth in the proper orientation, then proceed to the next step.

-- Place a pea sized amount of temporary dental cement inside the crown and place it back onto the tooth, close firmly until the cement is set.
-Most temporary cements work best when the inside of the crown is dry and when the tooth itself is dry.
+- Place a pea-sized amount of temporary dental cement inside the tooth crown and place it back onto the tooth and hold firmly until the cement is set.
+Most temporary cement works best when the inside of the crown and the tooth are dry.
 It may take a minute or longer for the temporary cement to set up.

 Temporary dental cement can be found in the oral care aisle at most pharmacies.
 Alternatives to a temporary dental cement can include Vasoline, denture adhesive, and toothpaste.
-DO NOT USE Gorilla Glue, Super Glue, Crazy Glue, etc. Those are not intended for use in the mouth and can make it very difficult for us to remove when it does come time for the final crown.
+DO NOT USE Gorilla Glue, Super Glue, Crazy Glue, etc. Those products are not intended for use in the mouth and can make it very difficult to remove when it comes time for the final crown.

 These steps should help you make it through the weekend or that vacation until you're able to make an appointment to come in.